 The American people had no idea what was happening.
 Ask an American today about the war and they just shrug, not knowing it happened.

 Although the reasons for the bombings were to stop the spread of communism into Laos from surrounding countries (which failed) and to damage the Ho Chi Min trail which was supplying weapons to the North Vietnamese who were fighting the Americans in the South of Vietnam, aircraft would often dump their bombs anywhere if they couldn’t find their target as they weren’t allowed to return to base with any bombs.

 The devastation of the war can be seen in the COPE center, as well as what is being done to help those affected by the XO still littering the Lao landscape.

-9. Pub crawling in Laos
+14. Pub crawling in Laos

-I thought that mentioning Laos drinking culture was a good finish as it’s a little quirky and I haven’t come across something similar anywhere else.
+I thought that mentioning Laos drinking culture was a good one as it’s a little quirky and I haven’t come across something similar anywhere else.

 Although in Vang Vieng, there are jungle parties (which are fun, you should go if you are wandering down the road and a tuk tuk driver offers you a free ride there as one offered me – and didn’t end up murdering me as I started to fear shortly afterwards), Luang Prabang has the famous bowling alley.

 Laos had a curfew.
 People are to be indoors between midnight and 5AM daily and anyone found walking the streets is questioned (never heard of it happening to a tourist though).

 For this reason, all of the bars close at 11.30pm, which is an early for most party goers out there in the world.

 And this is how the Bowling Alley in Laos was born – it’s a real bowling space that sits outs of the town in Luang Prabang, which takes in all the drunks from 11.30pm until 3am, allows them to throw balls at pins and supplies them with the best local whisky money can buy and offers no free rides back home.